thirdgen88/mssql-docker/docs/README.md

 The definition above has a few notable features:

 - The secrets functionality more closely mirrors what can be used with a Docker Swarm implementation.
-All you need to do is create files such as `./secrets/SA_PASSWORD` containing a single line with the desired password.
-The `SA_PASSWORD_FILE` environment variable contains the path to the secret file and will automatically be read and processed by the entrypoint script, ensuring that your passwords are not directly visible in environment variables within the container.
+All you need to do is create files such as `./secrets/MSSQL_SA_PASSWORD` containing a single line with the desired password.
+The `MSSQL_SA_PASSWORD_FILE` environment variable contains the path to the secret file and will automatically be read and processed by the entrypoint script, ensuring that your passwords are not directly visible in environment variables within the container.

 - The `db-init` bind-mount in the container allows you to place `.sql` or `.bak` files that will be processed on first-launch of the container.
 Keep in mind that a `my_db.bak` file will be restored as database `[my_db]`, so pay attention to the `.bak` names you place here.
 Any valid T-SQL files with a `.sql` extension will also be processed.